 Waterless Wash:

-In my opinion, the waterless wash is the black sheep of the 3.
-These products are more like a detail spray and despite their claims, are not safe to use on anything other than a slightly dusty car.
 You simply mist the product onto the surface and wipe it with a dry towel.
 I don’t care what kind of technology this magical product has in it – wiping dirt across a relatively dry surface WILL cause scratches, swirls, and marring.

 Don’t let those guys with aerosol cans at the gas station or the car show demonstrate this stuff on your paint unless it’s already scratched and beat up.
-The safest part about the rinseless wash is actually the process not the product and there’s just no way to use a safe process with a waterless wash.

 I don’t do waterless washes at all.
 I’m not confident in their safety, and I’m not willing to take the chance on the properly polished paint on all of my vehicles.
 I can perform a rinseless wash just as quickly and without any risk.